The website of the International Olive Council

 Mediterranean dietary pattern and skin cancer risk: A prospective cohort study in French women antioxidant-rich diet has been proposed to prevent cancer.
 In a French population, a higher adherence to the Mediterranean pattern using a 9-unit dietary score that evaluates intakes of fruits, vegetables, legumes, cereal products, olive oil, fish, dairy products, meat products, and alcohol was associated with a lower risk of skin cancer in women, particularly melanoma and basal cell carcinomas.Further information ara available on these links:

-This week on the Olive Health Information System website The newsletter of the University of Navarra and the IOC dedicated to health Extra-virgin olive oil (EVOO), the hallmark of the Mediterranean diet, modulates key...
+This week on the Olive Health Information System website The newsletter of the University of Navarra and the IOC dedicated to health Two recent studies strengthen scientific evidence supporting the Mediterranean diet in...

 إلهام من حمية طهي البحر الأبيض المتوسط للمطبخ المعاصر